 The University of Montevallo has waived the ACT/SAT test score requirement for admission and scholarships for students entering in any 2021 term.
 Students who do not submit ACT/SAT scores will not be disadvantaged in the application or scholarship review process.

-Academic scholarships are awarded based on the student’s superscored ACT or SAT (OPTIONAL for 2021) and high school GPA.
+Academic scholarships are awarded based on the student’s superscored ACT or SAT (OPTIONAL through 2022) and high school GPA.
 Entering freshmen must submit an application for admission to the University along with an official high school transcript and ACT or SAT scores by the February 1 priority deadline for consideration.
 After the priority date, scholarships are awarded on a funds available basis.
 Most scholarships are renewable for three additional years with a minimum cumulative 2.5 GPA at UM along with maintaining full time status (12 hours/semester).

 The information listed below is in effect beginning with the 2021-2022 academic year.
 For scholarship information concerning current scholarship recipients, please refer to your scholarship award letter or contact the Office of Admissions.